kennyalive/Quake-III-Arena-Kenny-Edition/README.md

 ## Vulkan support
 The codebase supports Vulkan API.
 There are no difference in graphics between OpenGL and Vulkan modes.
 In addition to base rendering functionality and graphics customization options Vulkan backend also supports Q3 debug visualization features.
+The following mods were tested: baseq3, missionpack, cpma 1.48, spiterbot.

 Make sure that the latest AMD/NVIDIA drivers are installed.
 Vulkan backend was tested on AMD and NVIDIA hardware.
 Unfortunately no guarantees for Intel GPUs - there is no vulkan support for my 4790K Haswell processor.